The Argentinian Wine Scene

 Sauvignon Blanc

-Sauvignon blanc used to struggle in Argentina, often compared, less favourably, with the high quality Sauvignons, which its neighbour, Chile has been producing consistently for a number of decades now.
-Until new, higher altitude and cooler climate regions were discovered, the hot temperatures of Mendoza did little to encourage the delicacy, freshness and natural acidity of the grape.
+Sauvignon blanc used to struggle in Argentina, often compared less favourably with the high quality Sauvignons, which its neighbour Chile has been producing consistently for a number of decades.
+Until the potential of higher altitude and cooler climate regions were explored with Sauvignon, the hot temperatures of Mendoza did little to encourage the delicacy, freshness and natural acidity of the grape.

-However, with the discovery of an increasing number of cool climate regions, Sauvignon blanc is now coming into its own, and producing, verdant, fresh, zesty whites, with a ripe, tropical edge.
+However, Sauvignon blanc is now coming into its own, and producing, verdant, fresh, zesty whites, with a ripe, tropical edge.
 The best Sauvignons come from the south, in Patagonia, and also from the very high vineyards in Salta and Jujuy.

 Red Grapes